CRSLS Editorial Policy, Guidelines and Ethical Procedure

 Case Series are scientific reports with 3 or more cases examined and are published in JSLS.
 A case report consisting of one or two cases will be considered for publication in CRSLS.

-In order to defray the cost of managing and publishing CRSLS, there is a fee of $400 US for each article submitted to the journal.
+In order to defray the cost of managing and publishing CRSLS, there is a fee of $500 US for each article accepted for publication in the Journal.
 The fee is non-refundable.
-The submission fee covers processing and peer-review.
-In addition, it includes immediate open access for published articles and unlimited pages and color figures.
-There is no charge for Letters to the Editor.
-No refunds will be given for rejected submissions to Case Reports for publication in CRSLS.
+The publication fee is collected once the manuscript has undergone peer-review and has been accepted for publication.
+Publication includes immediate open access for published articles and unlimited pages and color figures.
+No refunds will be given.
+There is no charge for rejected submissions.

 SUBMISSION GUIDELINES